DLisiecka/challenge_portfolio_Dominika/README.md

 As a talent scout you can use the 'Scouts Panel' application to track and add information about football players.
 There is also a panel for managing matches and creating reports.
 ### Functionality
 **1. Login window:**
-- login
+- login (password is hidden behind asteriks and you can't change its visibility)
 - password reminder
 - change the application language (Polish/English)

 **2. Main page:**
 - logout
 - add a new Player
-- dev team contact
+- dev team contact (redirect to slack)
 - change the application language (Polish/English)

 **3. Players:**